crearis/odoo-in-vue/docs/hugo/content/doc/concepts.md

 ##### Regarding the Calendar

 Odoo does have a Calendar module but its not used for the purposes of this project.
-Instead we show project task data on the QCalendar component because project tasks have deadlines, which are fine for basically demonstrating how we can put that on QCalendar.
+Instead we show project task data on the QCalendar component because project tasks have deadlines, which is fine for basically demonstrating how we can put that on QCalendar.

 ---